dotnetthoughts/dotnetthoughts.github.io/_posts/2021-01-28-how-to-use-fastreport-open-source-in-aspnetcore.md

 ---
 layout: post
-title: "How to use FastReport Open Source in ASP.NET Core Web application"
+title: "How to use FastReport Open Source in ASP.NET Core"
-subtitle: "This post is about integrating FastReport Open Source in ASP.NET Core Web application.
+subtitle: "This post is about integrating FastReport Open Source in ASP.NET Core MVC application.
 FastReport open source is a replacement for Crystal Reports or any other reporting tool."
 date: 2021-01-28 00:00:00
 categories: [AspNetCore,Reporting,FastReport]
 tags: [AspNetCore,Reporting,FastReport]